Email Connected Service

 Service Name

 Descriptive name of the connected service.
-The name will be displayed in configuration of the "Sync with Connected Service" action.
+The name will be displayed in the configuration of the "Sync with Connected Service" action.

 Account Name

 Descriptive name of the connected account.
-The name will be displayed in the list connected accounts on the Connected Accounts tab.
+The name will be displayed in the list of connected accounts on the Connected Accounts tab.

 Email Type

-Currently the following 4 types are supported:
+Currently, the following 4 types are supported:

 • POP3